potatolain/waddles-the-duck/README.md

 After checking out this git repository to a fresh directory, follow the steps below to get compiling up and working.

 1. Install [cc65](http://cc65.github.io/cc65/), and get it on your system's PATH.
-(How you do this depends on your OS - search google for details)
+(How you do this depends on your OS - search google for details) (NOTE: This must be the version from 2013, not the latest version)
 2. (Windows Only) Install [Gnu on Windows (GOW)](https://github.com/bmatzelle/gow/wiki), or something like Cygwin to use unix commands.
 3. Install [nodejs](https://nodejs.org/en/) 4.2 or later for some level conversion scripts.
 4. Download and install tools as required from the tools/ folder.
 Each folder has a readme explaining its purpose.